How To SAFELY Use Kerosene Heaters Indoors (Owner’s Tips)

 Affiliate disclosure: When you buy a product via our links, we sometimes earn a referral fee.
 Learn more

-Kerosene heaters are a great option for heating interiors, but you might be wondering if they’re actually safe.
+Kerosene heaters are a great option for heating interiors, but you might wonder if they’re safe.

 The short answer is – yes.

-Still, you have to take certain precautions to make sure you’re using a kerosene heater safely inside of your home.
+Still, you must take certain precautions to use a kerosene heater inside your home safely.

-You’ll discover all the tips you need to guarantee safety for everyone in your home, but let’s first reveal what you might not know about kerosene heaters.
+You’ll discover all the tips to guarantee safety for everyone in your home, but let’s first reveal what you might not know about kerosene heaters.

-What’s interesting about kerosene heaters is that they don’t need electricity to work, so you can start them manually even if the ignitor fails.
+What’s interesting about kerosene heaters is that they don’t need electricity, so you can start them manually even if the ignitor fails.

-Kerosene is the most economical fossil fuel and it’s a lot more affordable than wood-burning inserts.
+Kerosene is the most economical fossil fuel and is much more affordable than wood-burning inserts.

-In case you’re looking for a better kerosene heater that’s efficient and has the ability to heat both smaller and bigger rooms – the one below is for you.
+If you’re looking for a more efficient kerosene heater that can heat smaller and bigger rooms, the one below is for you.

 Best Kerosene Heater: Mr. Heater MH75KTR